Global Handwashing Partnership

 page banner image

 October 15 is Global Handwashing Day, a global advocacy day dedicated to increasing awareness and understanding about the importance of handwashing with soap as an effective and affordable way to prevent diseases and save lives.
-This year’s theme, “Unite for Universal Hand Hygiene,” calls for collective action.
-This community forum serves as a conversational space that curates, collects, and maintains resources, blogs, and content for Global Handwashing Day.
+The multi-year theme for Global Handwashing Day is “Be a Handwashing Hero” and calls for collective action to make it possible for everyone to experience the benefits of clean hands.

 Featured Posts